Basil shouldn’t have all the fun! Make the most fresh and yummy oregano pesto – you may never go back to basil again!

 If you bought a block of cheese, get that grated.
 If you bought already grated parmesan, you’re in luck!
 Just measure it out!
 Isn’t that parmesan so dreamy?!
 I love cheese too much…

-Microplane your garlic
+Microplane your garlic cloves

 Juice the lemon

-Fill up the Vitamix with pesto ingredients
+Fill up the Vitamix with fresh oregano pesto ingredients

 This part goes SO fast!